faiceps/data-warehouse/README.md

 These insights empower stakeholders with key business metrics, enabling strategic decision-making.

-[View Part 2 of the Analytics Project here](https://github.com/faiceps/dwh-analytics).
+[**View Part 2 of the Analytics Project here**](https://github.com/faiceps/dwh-analytics).
 This repository builds on this Part 1 of Data Warehouse Project, adding a dedicated analytics layer to answer real-world business questions and support advanced reporting.

 ## Execution Flow: